schwannden/ndn-on-galileo/building_galileo_image_on_debian.md

 Notice some renaming is required, because Yocto insert the date-time as part of the name on each build, so you might see, for example, `image-full-galileo-clanton-20150226141940.rootfs.ext3`.

 Now insert the micro SD card into Galileo, and you are all set booting your Galileo image.
-By default, the image has ssh server daemon starts on boot time, with standard port (22) and user `root` with no password (See [Debug Galileo](debug_galileo.md) for some hacks on debugging and connecting to Galileo).
+By default, the image has ssh server daemon starts on boot time, with standard port (22) and user `root` with no password

+* See [Boot From SD Card](boot_from_sd_card.md) for more detail.
+* See [Debug Galileo](debug_galileo.md) for some hacks on debugging and connecting to Galileo.

 #### Remark
 * `iasl` bug